dakrauth/django-swingtime/docs/intro.rst

 Swingtime is a `Django <http://www.djangoproject.com/>`_ application similar to a stripped-down version of `iCal for Mac OS X <http://en.wikipedia.org/wiki/ICal>`_ or `Google Calendar <http://www.google.com/intl/en/googlecalendar/tour.html>`_.
-Swingtime provides a :class:`~models.Event` model that acts as metadata container for one or more :class:`~models.Occurrence` objects, which describe specific start and end times.
+Swingtime provides a ``models.Event`` model that acts as metadata container for one or more ``models.Occurrence`` objects, which describe specific start and end times.

 Swingtime relies heavily upon both the ``datetime`` standard library package and